This article has links to products and services we love, which we may make commission from.

 Hop aboard this whale watching catamaran cruise for the chance to see humpback, finback, and minke whales!

-You might also see white-sided dolphins during this boar tour of the Atlantic.
+You might also see white-sided dolphins during this boat tour of the Atlantic.

 The tour lasts for three hours and includes a talk with the Whale Center of New England.

 The boat has three outside viewing decks, climate-controlled cabin space with cushioned seating, and a state-of-the-art sound and video system.

 Codzilla Speed Boat

 If your kids are thrill-seekers, the Codzilla glides through Boston Harbor at 40 mph!

 Expect spray, squeals and 360 degree spins.

 Boston Duck Tours